PAC-Bayes and Domain Adaptation: Introduction

 The rest of the paper is structured as follows.
 Section~\ref{sec:notations} deals with two seminal works on domain adaptation.
-The PAC-Bayesian framework is then recalled in Section~\ref{sec:pacbayes}.
-Note that for the sake of completeness, we provide for \emph{the first time} the explicit derivation of the algorithm { PBGD3} \citep{germain2009pac} tailored to linear classifiers in supervised learning.
+The PAC-Bayesian framework is then recalled in Section~\ref{sec:pacbayes}, along with the details of { PBGD3} algorithm \citep{germain2009pac}.
 Our main contribution, which consists in two domain adaptation bounds suitable for PAC-Bayesian learning, is presented in Section~\ref{sec:two_da_bounds}, the associated generalization bounds are derived in Section~\ref{sec:pb_da_bounds}.
-Then, we design our new algorithms for PAC-Bayesian domain adaptation in Section~\ref{sec:dapbgd}, that we experiment in Section~\ref{sec:expe}.
+Then, we design our new algorithms for PAC-Bayesian domain adaptation in Section~\ref{sec:dapbgd}, that we empirically evaluate in Section~\ref{sec:expe}.
 We conclude in Section~\ref{sec:conclu}.